Skip to main content

 Monitoring Stations in West Virginia (1)

 For root-zone timing (fertilizer, aeration, weed control), see the 4-inch soil temperature for West Virginia.
 For accumulated-heat timing, see growing degree days for West Virginia.
+For how wet the ground is versus normal, see soil moisture for West Virginia.
 See the West Virginia soil temperature map for the full station view.

 Station2" TempLast Reading